-Improvements might be needed at the source itself, to the pipes, tanks or to fittings inside your home.
+Improvements might be needed at the source, to pipes, tanks or to fittings inside your home.
 Treatment might need to be installed to ensure satisfactory microbiological or chemical quality.
-Treatment is available to remove most types of contamination.
-For example, ultra violet (UV) units for bacteria and filters which can reduce levels of iron and manganese.
-NNDC have factsheets covering microbiological, iron and nitrate issues with PWS.
-See the NNDC website for further details or if you would like us to send you one please e-mail the Commercial Team.
+Treatment is available to remove most types of contamination, for example ultra violet (UV) units for bacteria and filters which can reduce levels of iron and manganese.
+NNDC has factsheets covering microbiological, iron and nitrate issues with PWS.

+See the NNDC website or if you would like us to send you a factsheet please email the Commercial Team.